trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		Note: Base+Mod and BaseT+ModT must be less than 2^16.
 _______________________

-		WaterGrab(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector) -
+		WaterGrab(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector) -
 		x: the x (0-length) coordinate of the space for the resource you want to return.
 		y: the y (0-width) coordinate of the space for the resource you want to return.
 		z: the z (0-depth) coordinate of the space for the resource you want to return.
-		width: the width value of the vector containing the resource you want to return.
-		length: the length value of the vector containing the resource you want to return.
-		depth: the depth value of the vector containing the resource you want to return.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the resource you want to return.
 		-
 		Output: int, the value of the water resource at the specified coordinates in the specified vector.
 _______________________

-		NitrogenGrab(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector) -
+		NitrogenGrab(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector) -
 		x: the x (0-length) coordinate of the space for the resource you want to return.
 		y: the y (0-width) coordinate of the space for the resource you want to return.
 		z: the z (0-depth) coordinate of the space for the resource you want to return.
-		width: the width value of the vector containing the resource you want to return.
-		length: the length value of the vector containing the resource you want to return.
-		depth: the depth value of the vector containing the resource you want to return.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the resource you want to return.
 		-
 		Output: int, the value of the nitrogen resource at the specified coordinates in the specified vector.
 _______________________

-		PhosphorusGrab(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector) -
+		PhosphorusGrab(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector) -
 		x: the x (0-length) coordinate of the space for the resource you want to return.
 		y: the y (0-width) coordinate of the space for the resource you want to return.
 		z: the z (0-depth) coordinate of the space for the resource you want to return.
-		width: the width value of the vector containing the resource you want to return.
-		length: the length value of the vector containing the resource you want to return.
-		depth: the depth value of the vector containing the resource you want to return.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the resource you want to return.
 		-
 		Output: int, the value of the phosphorus resource at the specified coordinates in the specified vector.
 _______________________

-		PotassiumGrab(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector) -
+		PotassiumGrab(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector) -
 		x: the x (0-length) coordinate of the space for the resource you want to return.
 		y: the y (0-width) coordinate of the space for the resource you want to return.
 		z: the z (0-depth) coordinate of the space for the resource you want to return.
-		width: the width value of the vector containing the resource you want to return.
-		length: the length value of the vector containing the resource you want to return.
-		depth: the depth value of the vector containing the resource you want to return.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector containing the resource you want to return.
 		-
 		Output: int, the value of the potassium resource at the specified coordinates in the specified vector.
 _______________________

-		ResourceChange(int x, int y, int z, int width, int length, int depth, vector<string> ResourceVector, string resource, int change)
+		ResourceChange(int x, int y, int z, DimensionStruct DimInfo, vector<VectorStruct> ResourceVector, string resource, int change)
 		-
 		x: the x (0-length) coordinate of the space in the vector whose contents you want to change.
 		y: the y (0-width) coordinate of the space in the vector whose contents you want to change.
 		z: the z (0-depth) coordinate of the space in the vector whose contents you want to change.
-		width: the width value of the vector whose contents you want to change.
-		length: the length value of the vector whose contents you want to change.
-		depth: the depth value of the vector whose contents you want to change.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
 		ResourceVector: the vector whose contents you want to change at coordinates x, y, and z.
 		resource: the resource that you want to change; currently supports "water", "nitrogen", "phosphorus" and "potassium".
 		change: the amount that you want to change the value of the resource by.
 Negative values will subtract, positive values will add.